psychotherapy+ Ketamine STUDIO

 LCSW

-Ray Demers specializes in families navigating the complexity of neurodivergence, behavioral challenges, and transitions that require more than weekly therapy can provide.
-He works with teens and young adults with ADHD, autism, OCD, and other neurodivergent traits, as well as the families struggling to support them.
+Ray helps people navigate the complexity of transitions that require more than weekly therapy can provide.
+He works with teens and young adults with ADHD, autism, OCD, behavioral challenges, and other neurodivergent traits, as well as the families struggling to support them.

-Direct, grounded, and compassionate, Ray meets families where they are, whether that's crisis, exhaustion, or simply not knowing what to do next.
 He helps neurodivergent individuals succeed in relationships, social environments, and their professional worlds without masking who they are.
+His work is diverse, blending a combination of skills training, executive function coaching, and deep, relational therapeutic work.

+Direct, grounded, and compassionate, Ray meets his clients where they are, whether that's crisis, exhaustion, or simply not knowing what to do next.

 Your kid isn't broken, the system they're trying to fit into is.
 My job is to help them build a life that works for their brain, not against it.